-Labor: 1.0The cost to diagnose the P1229 2006 NISSAN MAXIMA code is 1.0 hour of labor.
+Labor: 1.0The cost of diagnosing the P1229 2007 NISSAN MAXIMA code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 When is the code detected?The Engine Control Module (ECM) detects a voltage of power source for sensor is excessively low or high.